mp-se/brewlogger/README.md

 - Keeping track of batches that contain pressure data (PressureMon)

 ### Release history

+- 1.1.0 Refactoring to support new devices
+  - Improved unit test coverage especiually for the UI that lacked automated tests
+  - Added Machine Learning algorithm to estimate when brew is finished, shown on dashboard when enough data has been collected
+  - Added fg/og fields to the batch including fetching from brewfather
+  - Fixed some minor bugs

 - 1.0.0 Refactoring to support new devices
   - Changed the batch API to only return the batches (not all the data)